aaronspence31/FinSight/README.md

 _Data is partitioned by year, allowing for efficient filtering of queries by year._

 ![Month-based Partitioning](./assets/output-data-month-filtering-in-s3.png)
-_Further partitioning by month (`/year=YYYY/month=MM/`) significantly improves query performance by allowing Athena to scan only relevant partitions._
+_Further partitioning by month (`/year=YYYY/month=MM/`) improves query performance by allowing Athena to scan only relevant partitions._

 ### Query Performance Comparison